 How Much Sugar is Too Much Sugar?

 The answer to that question depends on several variables.
 If you have diabetes, or your blood sugar levels are higher than normal (called pre-diabetes), your body is not as capable of handling large amounts of sugar.
-Someone who does not have diabetes can metabolize (the speed at which your body processes a substance) the sugar and thus absorb it better than people with diabetes.
-A senior who is physically active (and does not have diabetes) can effectively process even larger amounts of sugar.
+Someone who does not have diabetes can metabolize (the speed at which your body processes a substance) the sugar and thus absorb it into their system better than people with diabetes.
+A senior who is physically active (and does not have diabetes) can process even larger amounts of sugar.

-We suggest going online to check out the sugar content of your favorite Halloween candy.
+You can search online to check out the sugar content of your favorite Halloween candy.

 Can You Indulge or Must You Abstain?

-Sweet Strategies During Halloween for Seniors
+Sweet Strategies During Halloween

 Other than giving away your Halloween candy, seniors may also opt to choose a healthier treat.

 If you love those nut-covered caramel apples, don’t despair.
 There are some healthy aspects to this treat.
 First, they are covered with nuts, which allow for slower sugar absorption that avoids high spikes of blood glucose levels.
-The nuts also contain proteins and heart-healthy fat.
+The nuts also contain protein and heart-healthy fat.
 In addition, you get fiber from the apple, which also helps slow the absorption of sugar and can make you feel full longer.

 You can also be selective about your Halloween candy, like choosing M & M’s Peanut Chocolate Candy.
 Peanuts provide protein.
 If you eat a few of them with a small meal, you are less likely to consume too many.